OPF-Based Optimal Power System Network Restoration Considering Frequency Dynamics: Application of DynOPF-R on the IEEE 9-Bus Model

 It is observed in Fig.~\ref{fig:dyn-res} that the active power and frequency transients behave as expected.
-While the electrical power demanded from the generators increases sharply with a load energization, the generator (turbine and SM) reacts with a certain TC.
+While the electrical power demanded from the generators increases sharply with a load energization, the generator (turbine and SM) reacts with a TC and offset by a gain.
 Frequency deviations from nominal are proportional to the difference between mechanical and electrical power of the generator, by design.
-Further, the algorithm sets $\Delta \omega_{\textrm{ref},1} = 5.330$ and $\Delta \omega_{\textrm{ref},2} = 1.565$, causing the starting frequency of the island to be above 50 Hz to avoid trips via underfrequency protection.
+Further, the algorithm sets $\Delta \omega_{\textrm{ref},1} = 0.0207$ and $\Delta \omega_{\textrm{ref},2} = 0.0214$ p.u., causing the starting frequency of the island to be above 50 Hz to avoid trips via underfrequency protection.
 Non-nominal frequency setpoints are also recommended in some real restoration plans~\cite{ELIAresto}.

 It is notable that, in contrast with the static formulation, the algorithm picks up loads at Bus 6 before loads at Bus 5.
 To show why this occurs, a Dynamic Validation LP (DVLP) is constructed with the power balance and dynamic constraints of the full formulation, but excluding the switching constraints.
 Then, a series of switches is given to the DVLP as parameters.
-For this case study, we apply three load energizations at Bus 5 after the energization of the transformer 1--4 and line 4--5 with a time horizon of 300 seconds, and the frequency band is widened to $\Delta f_{max} = 2$ Hz.
+For this case study, we apply three load energizations at Bus 5 after the energization of the transformer 1--4 and line 4--5 with a time horizon of 300 seconds, and the lower frequency limit is relaxed to $\Delta f_{min} = -3$ Hz.
 The results are shown in Fig.~\ref{fig:dvlp-res}.
-It can be seen that the frequency transient for this switching sequence does not satisfy the previously set threshold of 1.5 Hz, and confirmed by the fact that the DVLP with $\Delta f_{max} = 1.5$ is infeasible.
+It can be seen that the frequency transient for this switching sequence does not satisfy the previously set threshold of $-2$ Hz, and confirmed by the fact that the DVLP with $\Delta f_{min} = -2$ is infeasible.
 This analysis illustrates the necessity of the dynamic formulation: without considering frequency constraints, the optimized switching sequence can be practically infeasible.